a2stuff/a2d/mgtk/MGTK.md

 (input is address of MapInfo record)
 ```

+Note that the cursor is not hidden automatically for this operation.
+See `PaintBitsHC`.

+If `PaintBits` is used the cursor is not hidden, then the caller must
+assure that the cursor save/restore area and the bitmap do not
+intersect, or when the cursor moves the display will be distorted.

+In general, `PaintBitsHC` should be preferred except for truly
+performance-sensitive operations (e.g. animations) where the cursor
+remains visible but is hidden conditionally.

 #### PaintPoly ($15)
 Fill multiple closed polygons with the pattern of the current grafport.